tinavngo/Chatter/README.md

 > As a user, I want to be able to erad my messages offline so I can reread conversations at any time.

 > As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with a chat interface.

+### Project Rubric

+- The app is developed using Expo and React Native
+- The app must be compatible for both Android and iPhone users
+- Conversations including media must be stored in the Google Firestone Database
+- The app must authenticate users anonymously with Firebase
+- Conversations are stored locally
+- Permission must be granted to use media tools (take photo, choose photo, and send location)
+- The app's codebase contains explaination to specific functionalities
+- The chat interface is developed using Gifted Chat Library